 According to the Supreme Court verdict in the famous Kedarnath case, sedition can’t be used in case of speeches expressing disagreement or opinions against the government unless it excites terror and violent attacks.
 This statement says that every citizen has the right to express their opinions (even if it is ‘anti-national’) without any fear unless it excites violence.

 On the other note Article 19(2) of the Indian Constitution permits reasonable restrictions on the freedom of speech.
 If the law imposing reasonable restriction is made in the interest of public order, it is constitutionally valid.
 This is the ground on which Kedarnath Singh judgement upheld the constitutional validity of sedition.

 So impliedly disagreement with the govt is not sedition unless it implicates terror for the state.
 But freedom of speech can’t be absolute.
 It isn’t absolute even in the United States, where the First Amendment doesn’t specifically enumerate restrictions as our Constitution does.

 Restrictions ought to be imposed on speech when it crosses the boundary of advocacy and becomes incitement.
 If all the rights are going to be absolute in nature then condition would be

 The definition is so exhaustive that it does not leave out of its purview any possible mode of self expression, simply by using the words “or otherwise”.

-So what can be changed is the expression of the section 124A so that it upholds the freedom of speech and expression as an important tool for democracy in one hand and be stringent for the one who attacks on the integrity of state.
-In this way positive criticism would be acknowledged by the government and sterner upon the one who is traitor to his own state.
+So what can be changed is the expression of section 124A so that it upholds the freedom of speech and expression as an important tool for democracy in one hand and be stringent for the one who attacks on the integrity of state.
+In this way, positive criticism would be acknowledged by the government and sterner upon the one who is traitor to his own state.